hyperledger/web3j-docs/docs/web3j_openapi.md

 ##### Example

-Check the `Starting the server` section to choose a command.
+Check the Starting the server section below to choose a command.

 ```shell script
 $ <command> \